Argent1024/Pintos/README.md

 TODO list:

-0. Check whether stack pointer is vaild
+0. Implement file syscall
-1. Change thread_block&unblock in process wait to a lock, also modify design document
+1. Debug why free(rd) will explode if load_lock is not released...(maybe it's a huge bug)
-2. Implement Exec
+2. Check whether stack pointer is vaild
 3. Let gcc don't complain about free(return_data)
 4. Modify argument_pharser(rewrite it to make it looks better)